Fulma/Fulma/blog/articles/fulma_2.0.0.md

 #### Migrate your code:

+1. Add `Fable.FontAwesome` to your project.
+2. Install `Fable.FontAwesome.Free` or `Fable.FontAwesome.Pro` depending on your case.
+Read more about it on [Fable.FontAwesome - Introduction](#fable-fontawesome) page to learn how to install the new packages.
-1. Rename all `open Fulma.FontAwesome` to `open Fable.FontAwesome`
+3. Rename all `open Fulma.FontAwesome` to `open Fable.FontAwesome`
-2. Adapt your code:
+4. Adapt your code:

 ```fsharp
 // Old code